MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 ### What I don't like about the Ergodox EZ ###

+#### Missing the USB hub

 Unfortunately it doesn't have a USB hub built in.
 This means whenever I plug my keyboard into a terminal I have to plug my mouse dongle in as well.
-I miss the usb hub that the Kinesis has.
+I miss the USB hub that the Kinesis has.

 The Ergodox doesn't have function keys.
 While the Kinesis has puny function keys, the Ergodox does not even attempt that.
 I have found this not to be as bad as the Kinesis, as toggling layers is really easy and so I have function keys mapped to layer one.
 That said, I wish it had function keys.

+#### Impossible to use without a desk

 The Ergodox comes in two parts.
 This is useful for travel, but when moving desks - and I move desks often - it means there is an art to getting the alignment right.
-I wish it had a detacable bar that you could connect where the tilt legs were that would give you the rigidty of the Kinesis, but keep the mobility of the Ergodox.
+I wish it had a detachable bar that you could connect where the tilt legs were that would give you the rigidity of the Kinesis, but keep the mobility of the Ergodox.

+#### No dedicated function key row

+See my comments about the UHK - the same applies to the ErgoDox

+#### Missing the curved design of the Kinesis

 I really miss the curved design for the hands of the Kinesis.
-The keys on the Kinesis are definately closer because of this, which makes it more comfortable to type.
+The keys on the Kinesis are definitely closer because of this, which makes it more comfortable to type.

 -----------------------------------------------------------------------------------------